the main Central Park Church of Christ page.

 The older translations have this one as close as it can be.

-HE approaches the Throne and takes the scroll from the Hand of GOD without hesitation or pause.
+HE approaches the Throne and takes the scroll from the Hand of GOD without introduction, hesitation, or pause.

 8

 Now something else happens.
-Suddenly the four living creatures and all the elders have lyres and “phialas”, more of a deep saucer or “bowl” (NIV) than a “vial” (1611).
-The bowls are full of incense which the text says are the prayers of "hagion" (people set apart by God).
-The older translations, and others, make those the 'prayers of the saints', but as the Greek text says “God's People” it could also be the righteous of Israel.
+Suddenly the four living creatures and all the elders have lyres and "phialas", more of a deep saucer or "bowl" (NIV) than a "vial" (1611).
+The bowls are full of incense which the text says are the "proseuche" (prayers) of "hagion" (people set apart by God).
+The older translations, and others, make those the 'prayers of the saints', but as the Greek text says "People of God" it could also be the righteous of Israel or even Gentile believers such as the famous Magi of the Nativity.
+Keep that smoke in mind because we come back to it in a bit.

-The “kitharan” (lyre) is the smaller, handheld string instrument that King David would be familiar with.
+The "kitharan" (lyre) is the smaller, handheld, harp-like, stringed instrument that King David would be familiar with in its Eastern form.
+Lyres of various designs are known archaeologically from around 3000 BC in the Middle East, see link below for a royal example.
 The term is used throughout the OT such as in Nehemiah 12, as well as 1 Samuel 16 where David played one, as well as several times in Psalms.
 It is also used elsewhere in Revelation, including chapters 14 and 15.

 9 and 10